-They say the best way to learn a concept is by teaching it to someone else.
+May 26, 2017-They say the best way to learn a concept is by teaching it to someone else.
 Last summer, I had the privilege of giving English lessons to some young students—a prospect that tremendously excited me at first.
 Since these were tuition classes, I had a lot of freedom with how I wanted to teach the subject.
 I went into it fully aware that tuition classes, particularly ones for languages, can be boring for students.
 So, I decided to employ a host of different methods to keep the lessons fun, engaging and interesting.
 This included making flashcards, watching English cartoons and Disney movies and playing word games, while giving them my own notes on grammar collected and honed over the decade of my own schooling.

 But teaching young kids invariably has to have an end goal and for Nepal, that yardstick is the end-of-the-year exam.
 Sure, I felt my students were learning and having fun at the same time, but how would they stack up against questions drafted by the government?
 So, to make sure I was not missing out on anything, I also decided to teach them whatever was sanctioned by the ubiquitously available ‘Guide Books’—a parallel publishing industry in itself in Nepal.
 Or at least, I thought I would, until I flipped through the initial pages of the ‘guides.’
 One of the very first pages contained a conversation between two characters, Ram and Hari (no surprise with the unimaginative names there).
 It went something like this: